Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Go to "Exclusion List",

-That prevents STAS live user to be logged off when a background service account logs in to start background tasks.
+That prevents STAS live users from logging off when a background service account logs in to start background tasks.

 Note: